Choosing a suitable Trainer

 Some well known organisations are:

-It is advantageous that the trainer you use has had some experience with assistance dog training however it is essential that they have plenty of experience with behaviour modification work.
+It is advantageous that the trainer you work with has had some experience with assistance dog training however it is essential that they have plenty of experience with behaviour modification work.

 A good working relationship between you, your trainer and your dog is a must.
 You and the trainer need to be on the same page and trust one another.
 Talk to lots of different trainers and see who you get along best with.
 Although training an assistance dog is a serious thing – it should definitely be fun!